MansoorMajeed/devops-from-scratch/episodes/32-monitoring-3-resource-usage-monitoring.md

 ```

 For Entity Class, press enter.
-For Subscriptions, type system,webserver and press enter.
+For Subscriptions, type system and press enter.

 ### 3. Creating the check